 Just a few steps and a short walk from the piazza is the Pantheon.
 Spend some time to linger in the Piazza della Rotonda either before or after you enter the Pantheon.
 The piazza has a tremendous fountain at its center and is a remarkable space.

-The Pantheon is a great place to visit with its occulus as the focal point.
+The Pantheon is a great place to visit with its oculus as the focal point.
 The massive doors that you pass through are eye-catching and set the mood for what you’re about to witness.
 Also, note the massive domed roof which is an engineering masterpiece of ancient design.

 Trevi Fountain

 You’ll again follow Rome’s back streets on your way to the Trevi Fountain.
 This iconic fountain, though one of many in Rome, is probably the most well known.
 It’ll always attract a crowd, but it’s worth seeing.
-There are spots to sit around the fountain and many will sit on the steps themselves.
-This massive piece of art is a breathtaking display of ingenuity and creativity.

 Spanish Steps

-Even though you’re no longer allowed to sit on the Spanish Steps, you can still enjoy the scene that the Steps and the Piazza di Spagna provide.
 You can enjoy the view from below and look up the steps or you can make the climb to the top and enjoy the view down the steps and into Piazza di Spagna which includes the Barcaccia Fountain.
 Or you can try both and enjoy the best of both worlds!

 Rome in a Day